num2k/stosh/documents/API.md

 ---

-## 8. Environment Notes
+## 8. Environment-Specific Behavior and Notes

-- Only browsers support `local`/`session`/`cookie`/`idb` storage
+- Browser storage (`idb`, `local`, `session`, `cookie`) is only available in browser environments
-- SSR/Node.js always uses memory storage
+- Always uses memory storage in SSR/Node.js environments
-- Cookie: 4KB limit, sent to server
+- Cookies have a ~4KB limit per domain and are automatically sent with requests to the same domain
-- Memory: lost on refresh/tab close
+- Memory storage data is lost on page refresh or tab/window close
-- Namespace collision can cause data overlap
+- Not specifying or using duplicate namespaces can cause data collisions (overlap)
-- Storage quota exceeded throws error
+- `set` throws an exception when storage quota is exceeded (e.g., `QuotaExceededError` for localStorage)
-- Serialization/deserialization/middleware errors can stop operation
+- Serialization/deserialization or middleware errors can interrupt the operation and cause exceptions
-- `onChange` does not fire in the same tab (only other tabs/windows)
+- The `onChange` callback uses the browser's `storage` event for cross-tab change detection, so only `localStorage`/`sessionStorage` changes are propagated to other tabs (IndexedDB, Cookie changes are not propagated)

 ---